Xangis/RoboBlather/README.md

 # Development Status

-This was originally released as a proprietary but free application for Windows and has been downloaded more than 25,000 times.
-Since there's no longer a business behind it, there's no reason not to make it open source.

 There was some effort made to use the Desktop App Converter to package this for the Windows Store, but it never quite made it.
 There's a package.bat file in the installer directory with progress so far.

-I consider this program "done" and feature-complete, but will accept pull requests if you have an improvement to contribute.
+I consider this program "done" and feature-complete, but do still maintain it and will accept pull requests if you have an improvement to contribute.

 I do sometimes still use it to generate .wav files of robot speech.
 To my knowledge, it's the quickest, easiet, and free-est way to do so on a Windows machine.
 That means that it's